ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 # EffortLevelBreakdown
 This function takes the 'df' table as an argument and generates a detailed breakdown description of the workouts.
 It includes various pieces of information, such as:
-   - First workout recorded
+   - First workout recorded.
-   - Last workout recorded
+   - Last workout recorded.
-   - Average workout duration in minutes
+   - Average workout duration in minutes.
-   - Average calories burned
+   - Average calories burned.
-   - Average distance ran
+   - Average distance ran.
-   - Average heartrate
+   - Average heartrate.
-   - Average speed
+   - Average speed.
-   - Average max speed
+   - Average max speed.
-   - Count of total workouts recorded
+   - Count of total workouts recorded.
-   - Average laps per workout
+   - Average laps per workout.

+# WriteToGsheet
+This function uses gspread and pygsheets modules to upload data to google sheets.
+You must have a service account with google and the corresponding login credentials to use this function.

+The arguments requiered for this function are:
+   - Path to where your Google API credentials live.
+   - The id of the spreadsheet where you want to upload the data.
+   - The name of the spreadsheet.
+   - The dataframe you are going to upload.

+# UpdateGoogleSheet